Department******* BSD – Center for Data Intensive Science

 – Master’s or Doctoral degree in computer science, mathematics, statistics, engineering, or a related field preferred.

 – Minimum of two (2) years of professional QA experience in testing activities for all phases of the testing lifecycle required.

-– Experience designing and evaluating tests required.
+– Experience designing and evaluating tests for web applications and APIs required.

 – Experience with unit testing, test case development, automated regression testing required.

 – UX/UI testing and browser test automation (Selenium) experience required.

 – Experience coding in Python (1 year+) required.

 – Version control experience required.

 – Experience with high performance/ cloud computing and performance/scalability testing preferred.

 – Unix/Linux programming or system administration experience preferred.